 What type of wood is compatible with DeckWise Ipe Oil?

-How do I prepare my deck for applying Ipe Oil?
+How to prepare your deck for Ipe Oil:

 Where can I learn how to straighten a deck board?